violetwei/Decision-Tree/README.md

 The labelling of the object occurs when the path reaches a leaf node.
 Each leaf node contains a label that is assigned to any test data object that arrives at that leaf node after traversing the tree from the root.
 The label might be red or green, which could be coded using an enum type, or simply 0 or 1.
 Note that, for any test data object, the label given is the label of the leaf node reached by that object, which depends on the outcomes of the attribute tests at the internal nodes.

+Creating decision trees

+To classify objects using a decision tree, we first need to have a decision tree!
+Where do decision trees come from?
+In machine learning, one creates decision trees from a labelled data set.
+Each data item (datum) in the given labelled data set has well defined attributes x and label y.
+We refer to the data set that is used to create a decision tree as the training set.
+The basic algorithm for creating a decision tree using a training set is as follows.
+This is the algorithm that need to implement for fillDTNode()[method in DecisionTree.java.

 Datum.java